-The work summarized below is to be completed in accordance with the Region 2 SVI Off-Site Work Plan dated August 29, 2022, HRP's generic field activities plan (FAP), Health and Safety Plan (HASP), Quality Assurance Project Plan (QAPP) on-file with the NYSDEC, and DER-10 Technical Guidance for Site Investigation and Remediation (May 2010).
-Sample handling, decontamination procedures, and disposal of investigation derived waste (IDW) related to the scope of work below are to be performed in accordance with the above referenced work plans.
+The following sections provide specifics regarding the scope of work developed in support of a SC at 11-24 Wyckoff Avenue.
+The work is to be completed in general accordance with the generic Region 2 P-Site SC Work Plan dated August 29, 2022, and HRP's generic field activities plan (FAP), HASP, and Quality Assurance Project Plan (QAPP).
+Sample handling, decontamination procedures, and disposal of investigation derived waste (IDW) related to the scope of work below are to be performed in accordance with the above-referenced work plans.
+Sampling procedures for per- and polyfluoroalkyl substances (PFAS) are included in the Generic FAP and laboratory analytical methods and standard operating procedures are discussed in the QAPP included in the Region 2 P-Site SC Work Plan and the Generic QAPP for Work Assignments.